r-windows/docs/readme.md

 ## Putting Rtools on the PATH

-After installation is complete, you need to perform __one more step__ to be able to compile R packages: you need to put the location of the Rtools _make utilities_ (`bash`, `make`, etc) on the `PATH`.
-The easiest way to do so is create a text file `.Renviron` in your Documents folder which contains the following line:
+After installation is complete, you need to perform __one more step__ to be able to compile R packages: we put the location of the Rtools _make utilities_ (`bash`, `make`, etc) on the `PATH`.
+The easiest way to do so is by creating a text file `.Renviron` in your Documents folder which contains the following line:

 ```
 PATH="${RTOOLS40_HOME}\usr\bin;${PATH}"